-Prerequisite: Accuplacer score of 100(CM) or ACT score of 28 or MAT 166 (Grade of C or higher)
+Prerequisite: Accuplacer 100 and CM 103, ACT 28, SAT 650, MAT 121 and MAT 122 (Grade of C or higher) or MAT 166 (Grade of C or higher)

 Introduces single variable calculus and analytic geometry.
 Includes limits, continuity, derivatives, and applications of derivatives as well as indefinite and definite integrals and some applications.